BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

 To top off a spectacular day, Drew became a Michigan Deans list finalist, moving to compete for the title at a state level.

 Nationals.... has been and always will be incredible.
-It's a completely awe-inspiring experience, one that is not only fun but educational for everyone involved.
-With 405 teams (from around the world) playing on 6 fields (that alone will keep you busy with competing), you stay busy with exploring the pits and looking for best practices.
-We were able to make friendships and see the different techniques the other teams used in building robots.
+It's a complete awe- inspiring experience.
+One that is not only fun but educational for everyone involved.
+With 405 teams (from world wide) playing on 6 fields that alone will keep you busy with competing, along with exploring the pits stations.
+The students are able to make friendships and see the different techniques the other countries use in building their robot.

-One unique opportunity about worlds is the fact that all four levels of FIRST are in one location.
+One unique opportunity about Nationals is the fact that all four levels of FIRST are in one location.
 This year the Championships moved from their former location in St. Louis to Detroit, Michigan.
-The Cobo Center was a very nice location to hold the event, with the bonus that everything was held under one roof.
+The Cobo Center was a very nice location to hold the event at; with the bonus of everything was held under one roof.
 Students were able to watch and mingle with the younger teams from the other levels.
 This not only creates future friendships but also inspires the younger generations to continue this amazing path with STEM.

-Along with competing.... team members are given the opportunity to explore the Innovation Fair (which has several of the major sponsors of FIRST), Scholarship Row (which has several colleges there for students to talk to), and there are many conferences for everyone to attend.
+Along with competing.... team members are given the opportunity to explore the Innovation Fair (which has several of the major sponsors of First), Scholarship Row (which has several colleges there for students to talk to), and there are many conferences for everyone to attend.
 The conferences range from the latest science opportunities, involving your team with your community, and the various tools that are used on teams.
-Every year we have a great time and learn a lot.
+Every year our students have a great time and learn a great deal of new information.
 We explore/ experience as much as possible while keeping our focus on the playing field and playing a great game.